 Say things like: “I’ve been offered and have accepted another opportunity that I feel will better suit my professional development needs at present” or “After careful thought, I don’t feel that now is the right time for me to move on from my current position”.

-You may at this point be given a counter offer, there’s nothing wrong in considering this, but if you know the role or company really isn’t for you, it’s not worth being swayed by a bigger salary.
+You may at this point be given a counter offer, there’s nothing wrong in considering this, but if you know the role or company really isn’t for you, it’s not worth being swayed by a bigger salary or generous offer.
+Only accept a position if you are feeling really confident about it.

 Don’t Burn Your Bridges